saulotarsobc/instalacao_zabbix_5.4/README.md

-# Instalção do Zabbix 5.4
+# Instalação do Zabbix 5.4

 ## Instalação do MariaDB